viktoriakonya/CEU-DE1/Term1/Readme.md

 ## Analytical questions

 Our analytical questions will cover two areas.
-Firstly, using the **sales_performance** as source, we would like to answer questions that are typically arises from Sales and Reporting.
-Secondly, we would like to supply information about the website traffic and paid campaigns from the **website_activity** table which can be used by the Website Management.
+Firstly, we would like to answer questions that are typically raised by Sales and Reporting divisions.
+Secondly, we would like to supply information about the website traffic and paid campaigns which can be used by the Website Management.

 1. Sales & Marketing related questions:
-    * Let's create a monthly updated data mart that contains the month end figures (most important sales KPIs) by product after the 4th product relese (2014-02-05).
+    * Let's create a monthly updated data mart that contains the month end figures (most important sales KPIs) by product after the 4th product release (2014-02-05).
         * What was the most sold product in the last month of the examined period (2015-03)?
         * Which product had the highest refund rate in the last month of the examined period (2015-03)?
         * How many days on average passed between the order and the refund issued in the past 3 months (2015-01 - 2015-03)?
         * Which month did the we make the highest margin in 2014?
-    * Let's create a view showing the primary products added to the cart and cross-sold products on yearly basis after the 4th product relese (2014-02-05).
+    * Let's create a view showing the primary products added to the cart and the cross-sold products on yearly basis after the 4th product release (2014-02-05).
         * Which product was more often put into the cart first in 2014 and in 2015?
-        * Which are the products that were sold together with the highest sales?
+        * Which are the products that were sold together most often?

 2. Website traffic related questions:
-    * Let's create a view which summarizes the sources of paid traffic by UTM source and UTM campaign since the socialbook (desktop targeted) was introduced (2014-08-18).
+    * Let's create a view which summarizes the sources of paid traffic by UTM source and UTM campaign since the socialbook (desktop targeted) campaign was introduced (2014-08-18).
         * Which campaign was the main source of the traffic in 2014 and in 2015?
         * Was socialbook a successfull campiagn in terms of the proportion of the bounced sessions (proportion of sessions where the user wisited only one website page)?
     * Let's create a weekly updated data mart that we can use to track paid website traffic.
-	      * Which campaign should we bid up based on the past 3 weeks' traffic information?
-Shall we differenciate based on the device type?
+    	* To which campaign should allocate more resources based on the past 3 weeks' traffic information?
+Shall we differentiate based on the device type?
         * Which campaign has the highest session to order conversion rate in the last examined week?
     * Let's create a view showing the traffic by landing pages in 2014 and 2015.
         * Which were the top landing pages in 2014 and 2015?